apurvamulay/ReCOVery/README.md

 ***Note:*** The final version of the paper will be available soon!
 The link will be added once it is available.

-The final version of the paper contains new baselines and code is available in [`code/Baselines`](https://github.com/apurvamulay/ReCOVery/tree/master/code/Baselines).
+The final version of the paper contains new baselines and the code is available in [`code/Baselines`](https://github.com/apurvamulay/ReCOVery/tree/master/code/Baselines).

 This is the first version of the dataset and will be updated timely.